-All these targets can be monitored for a day or longer (in special cases) within the observing time of the 3 year science mission set aside for this objective \textit{S2}.
-This is an opportune number of targets, because it both allows trends with mass and spectral type to be considered.
 The other objectives can also benefit from this wealth of observational data on the three dozen brightest massive stars in the sky, as the data can be stacked and binned to achieve unprecedented UV polarization precision.
-For example, for a median star from the list like $\gamma$ Cas, observed with a 2-hour cadence to allow temporal variations over the observation to be studied, and binned to $R = 30$ to focus on continuum polarization, would allow a SNR of some $1 \times 10^5$ per resolution element.
-Even with the lower effective area of Ch1, that would support a polarization precision of better than $3 \times 10^{-4}$ , in the same dataset that would already by mined for its dynamical spetroscopic potential.
+For example, for a median star from the list like $\gamma$ Cas, stacking over 2-hour chunks to allow temporal variations over the observation to be studied, and binning to $R = 30$ to focus on continuum polarization, would allow a SNR of some $1 \times 10^5$ per resolution element.
+Even with the lower effective area of Ch1, that would support a polarization precision of better than $3 \times 10^{-4}$ , in the same dataset that would already by mined for its dynamical spectroscopic potential.
 The polarization information would reveal processes that break the spherical symmetry in a globally steady way, while the dynamical spectra reveal evolving process on much smaller spatial and temporal scales within the wind.

 The reason polarimetry is automatically obtained, simultaneously with the spectral information, is that \textit{Polstar} determines all four Stokes parameters, $I$, $Q$, $U$, and $V$, in all its observations.
-Many experiments [REF? other white papers] will use the higher effective area of the low-resolution channel 2 (Ch2) when doing sensitive polarimetry, but in this experiment, the continuous monitoring is in the high-resolution Ch1, so the polarimetric information will come from binning down to low resolution and simply accepting the roughly factor ~3 loss of effective area in Ch1.
+Many of the proposed experiments will use the higher effective area of the low-resolution channel 2 (Ch2) when doing sensitive polarimetry, but in this experiment, the continuous monitoring is in the high-resolution Ch1, so the polarimetric information will come from binning down to low resolution and simply accepting the roughly factor 3 loss of effective area in Ch1.